-‘The View’s’ Abby Huntsman Blasts Trump Campaign: White House Can’t ‘Tell the Media What To Do’
+‘The View’s’ Abby Huntsman Blasts Trump Campaign: White House Can’t ‘Tell The Media What To Do’

 “I think it’s a dangerous place to be when you’re attacking the media that way.”

 Murtaugh’s letter, in addition to listing several Democrat lawmakers also suggested networks ban Democratic National Party Chair Tom Perez and former CIA Director John Brennan.
-The letter went on to quote remarks many of the aforementioned figures have made, and urged television networks to “employ basic journalistic standards” in deciding whether to book them or not.
+The letter went on to quote remarks many of the aforementioned figures have made and urged television networks to “employ basic journalistic standards” in deciding whether to book them or not.